tghosth/swf_json_csrf/README.md

 ## Purpose
 This repository was created to simplify the SWF-based JSON CSRF exploitation.
-It should work also with XML data using optional parameters.
+It should work also with XML (and any other) data using optional parameters.
+Also it can be used for easy exploitation of crossdomain.xml misconfiguration (no need to compile .swf for each case).

 ## Instructions
 The .swf file take 3 required and 2 optional parameters: